snivilised/cobrass/README.md

 Points to note from the above:

-- As many enum values as need in the client can be created
+- As many enum values as needed in the client can be created

 - A string value can be checked to determine if it is a valid value (as defined by the acceptable values passed into ___NewEnumInfo___), to the ___IsValid___ method on the ___EnumInfo___  or we can simply call the same method on ___EnumValue___ without passing in a string value; in this case, the check is performed on it's member variable 'Source' which can be assigned at any time.